How to say “today” in japanese

 - kyou – 今日 (きょう) : a noun meaning ‘today’ in Japanese.

 Grammatically, this is a noun.
-In reality, however, it can also be used as an adverb and inserted almost anywhere in a sentence.
-In Japanese, many time-related nouns can also work as adverbs.
+In Japanese, however, many time-related nouns can also work as adverbs.
 “Kyou” is one of them.
-So, it can work as both a noun and an adverb.
-Perhaps, this sounds weird to Japanese learners.
-Interestingly, however, this trait is not unique to the Japanese language, but can also be found in other languages like English.
-In fact, “today” can work both a noun and an adverb.
-So, Japanese learners, especially those who are familiar with English, can easily understand this trait of time-related nouns, I think.
+It can work almost anywhere in a sentence to say “today” in Japanese.
+Perhaps, this fact would be a bit weird to Japanese learners, but is not unique to the Japanese language.
+In English, for example, “today” can work as both a noun and an adverb.
+So, Japanese learners, especially those who are familiar with English, can easily understand this point, I think.

 The kanji expression of “kyou” consists of the following two characters:

 - 今 : a kanji character used to mean ‘now’.
-This can also work as a prefix to add the meaning of ‘this’ to its following word.
+This can also work as a prefix to add the meaning of ‘this’.
 This kanji can also be found in other words like “konshuu” and “kotoshi“.

-- 日 : a kanji character often used to mean ‘day’.
-This can also be found in other words like “tanjoubi“.
+- 日 : a kanji character used to mean ‘day’.
+This kanji can also be found in other words like “tanjoubi“.

 From these two kanji characters, we can understand that “kyou” literally means ‘this day’ in Japanese.
-This kanji concept is completely in line with the meaning, I think.
+This literal interpretation is in line with the meaning.

 Then, let me explain how to use “kyou” through the example sentence below.